-Enamel matrix proteins are deposited on the developing tooth roots prior to the formation of the cementum.
-11,12 It has been shown that enamel matrix derivative (EMD) obtained from porcine fetal tooth EMD\ biomimetically stimulates cementogenesis by enhancing proliferation and migration of periodontal ligament cells (PDL) and osteoblasts, mimicking the natural process of tooth development.
-13-15 While EMD has been initially proposed for periodontal regeneration, these proteins have also been investigated for root coverage procedures (Fig. 1) and soft tissue healing given its properties of enhancing vasculogenesis and local growth factor expression.
-13,16,17 However, whether or not EMD adds clinical benefits in the treatment of gingival recessions (GRs) remains unclear.
-Modica and coworkers demonstrated a greater mean root coverage and clinical attachment level (CAL) gain when EMD was used in combination with coronally advanced flap (CAF) when compared with CAF alone.
-18 A multi-center study showed that the outcomes of root coverage procedure by using CAF + CTG can be further enhanced by the addition of EMD.
-However, other studies did not demonstrate a significant enhancement when using EMD in terms of greater root coverage results, 7,19-21 leading Del Pizzo et al. to conclude that the addition of EMD to CAF is not justified for clinical benefits of root coverage, but as an attempt to obtain periodontal regeneration.
-Indeed, McGuire and Cochran showed a tooth surface that received CAF + CTG healed with long-junctional epithelium and connective tissue attachment at the root surface, while new cementum, interspersed connective tissue (interpreted to be organizing PDLs), and islands of condensing bone found at a fixed distance from the root surface, were observed in the histologic sections of CAF + EMD specimens.
-The property of EMD to induce periodontal regeneration in GRs was later corroborated in a prospective case-control study involving a histologic and microcomputed tomography (micro-CT) analysis by McGuire and coworkers (Fig. 2).
-A recent randomized clinical trial evaluating the efficacy of several root coverage procedures (CAF alone, CAF + EMD, CAF + collagen matrix and CAF + collagen matrix + EMD) showed that CAF + collagen matrix + EMD was related to the greater percentage of complete root coverage.
-Similarly, other studies have suggested that combining allografts to EMD may enhance the clinical outcomes, 24-26 probably due to the scaffold role of the graft material that contributes to the stability of the wound and maintains the space necessary for periodontal regeneration.
-In addition, the potential role of EMD in improving the esthetic results and patient satisfaction has been reported.
-Lastly, it should be mentioned that the addition of biologics has been found to be beneficial in smokers as compared to surgery alone.
-24,26
+Enamel matrix proteins are deposited on the developing tooth roots prior to the formation of the mementum .
+It has been shown that EMD obtained from porcine fetal tooth EMD\\ biomimetically stimulates cementogenesis by enhancing proliferation and migration of periodontal ligament cells (PDL) and osteoblasts, mimicking the natural process of tooth development 13-15.
+While EMD has been initially proposed for periodontal regeneration, these proteins have also been investigated for root coverage procedures (Figure 1) and soft tissue healing given its properties of enhancing vasculogenesis and local growth factor expression .
+However, whether or not EMD adds clinical benefits in the treatment of gingival recessions (GRs) remains unclear.
+Modica and coworkers demonstrated a greater mean root coverage and clinical attachment level (CAL) gain when EMD was used in combination with coronally advanced flap (CAF) when compared to CAF alone .
+A multi-center study showed that the outcomes of root coverage procedure by using CAF + CTG can be further enhanced by the addition of EMD.
+However, other studies did not demonstrate a significant enhancement when using EMD in terms of greater root coverage results 7, 19-21, leading Del Pizzo et al. to conclude that the addition of EMD to CAF is not justified for clinical benefits of root coverage, but as an attempt to obtain periodontal regeneration .
+Indeed, an in-vivo histological study by McGuire & Cochran showed a site that received CAF + CTG healed with long-junctional pithelium and connective tissue attachment at the root surface, while new cementum, interspersed connective tissue (interpreted to be organizing periodontal ligament, PDL), and islands of condensing bone found at a fixed distance from the root surface was observed in the histological section of CAF FEMD.
+The property of EMD to induce periodontal regeneration in GRs was later corroborated in a prospective case-control study involving a histological and micro-CT analysis by McGuire and coworkers (Figure 2).
+A recent randomized clinical trial evaluating the efficacy of several root coverage procedures (CAF alone, CAF + EMD, CAF + collagen matrix and CAF + collagen matrix + EMD) showed that CAF + collagen matrix + EMD was related to the greater percentage of complete root coverage .
+Similarly, other studies have suggested that combining allografts to EMD may enhance the clinical outcomes 24-26, probably due to the scaffold role of the graft material that contributes to the stability of the wound and maintains the space necessary for periodontal egeneration.
+In addition, the potential role of EMD in improving the esthetic results and patient satisfaction has been reported .
+Lastly, it should be mention that the addition of biologics has been found to be beneficial in smokers .